 The fact that actual destruction of the lung tissue is common in tuberculosis also sets it apart from most infectious diseases.
 This not only makes treatment complex but demands a long period of treatment.
-Treatment with the modeases.
+Treatment with the modern drugs must be contin for at least a year or m even after the patient let hospital.
+Sometimes patiare left with a permanent ability.